jmesa/Fame-Modules/README.md

 FAME modules
 * Slack report

-Send a HTML report of the scan to slack.
+Send an HTML report of the last scan to the configured Slack channel.
+Preliminary proxy support.